-- The liftgate has sensors on both sides.
-Be careful not to damage them.
-If the sensors are damaged, the power liftgate will not function properly. - The jam-safe equipment does not activate during easy closure operation when the power liftgate is between the door-ajar position and fully closed position.
+The jam-safe equipment does not activate during easy closure operation when the power liftgate is between the door-ajar position and fully closed position.

-When the power liftgate is moving in the open/close direction and an obstruction is detected, the beep sound will be heard and the liftgate moves in the opposite direction.
+When the power liftgate is moving in the open/close direction and an obstruction is detected, the beep sound will be heard and the liftgate moves in the reverse direction.